gvolpe/blog-comments/_posts/2024-02-27-private-flake.md

 }
 {% endhighlight %}

-It can still be built independently with sane defaults, but it's also extendable from a private flake.
+It can still be built independently with sane defaults, but it's also extendable from other flakes.

 ### Private flake